by Bruce Dunlavy

 In the end, the Committee’s final report stated, “There is no question that these attempts were discussed, were planned, and might have been placed in execution when and if the financial backers deemed it expedient.”

 The transcripts of the testimony mysteriously faded from view and then returned in an altered form.
 No verified copy of the original transcripts can be produced, but a reasonable rendering – along with some of the changes made afterwards – can be found here.

 With the exception of French’s publishers, the Philadelphia Record and New York Post, major newspapers dismissed the whole affair.
 The New York Times spoke for most when they called it “a gigantic hoax.”
 Time pooh-poohed the story, as did most magazines.
-There was modest editorial support from left-leaning journals such as The New Republic, and The Nation.
+The investigation received modest editorial support from left-leaning journals such as The New Republic and The Nation.

 Gerald MacGuire died March 25, 1935, less than three months after the Committee’s final report.
 He was 37 years old.
 His death was attributed to pneumonia brought on by weakness from responding to accusations against him.